Performance improvement process

 We’ll normally confirm the outcome of any Performance Improvement Review meeting within 14 calendar days of the meeting, but if it’s likely to take longer we’ll let the colleague know (template letter PIP9, below).

 If we think that the colleague’s performance issue is due to their conduct or attitude rather than their capability to do the role, we may decide to move to the Disciplinary Process.

 Final performance improvement review meeting

-If the colleague’s performance still hasn’t improved to the required standard after two Performance Improvement Review Meetings, managers should invite them to a Final Performance Improvement Review Meeting (template letter PIP11, template letter PIP12 to reschedule the meeting) giving them at least 48 hours’ notice.
+If the colleague’s performance still hasn’t improved to the required standard after two Performance Improvement Review Meetings, managers should invite them to a Final Performance Improvement Review Meeting (template letter PIP11, template letter PIP12 (templates below) to reschedule the meeting) giving them at least 48 hours’ notice.
 In the letter we’ll let them know that dismissal could be an outcome of the meeting.